radarlabs/cordova-plugin-radar/README.md

 });
 ```

-You should remove event listeners when you are done with them (e.g., in `componentWillUnmount`):
+You should remove event listeners when you are done with them:

 ```js
 cordova.plugins.radar.offEvents();